Residential Rental Occupancy Code (RROC)

 - Foundation, roof, floor, walls, doors, skylights and windows must be safe and able to support normal loads, weather tight, watertight and in good working condition.

-- Wood surfaces must be protected again decay.
+- Wood surfaces must be protected against decay.

 - Utilities must be connected and in good working condition.